tendermint/tendermint/docs/qa/method.md

 title: Method
 ---

-The (first iteration of the) QA process as described [here][releases] is applied to version v0.34.x in order to have a set of results acting as benchmarking baseline.
+The (first iteration of the) QA process as described [in the RELEASES.md document][releases] is applied to version v0.34.x in order to have a set of results acting as benchmarking baseline.
 This baseline is then compared with results obtained in later versions.

-Out of the testnet-based test cases described in [releases][releases] we are focusing on two of them:
+Out of the testnet-based test cases described in [the releases document][releases] we are focusing on two of them:
 _200 Node Test_, and _Rotating Nodes Test_.

 [releases]: https://github.com/tendermint/tendermint/blob/v0.37.x/RELEASES.md#large-scale-testnets